 3. Plätzchen – German Christmas Cookies

 The most popular German Christmas cookies are gingerbread which are called Lebkuchen.
-The spiced cookies come in many different variations including Elisenlebkuchen, Pfeffernüsse, and Spekulatius.
+The spiced cookies come in many different variations including Elisenlebkuchen, Pfeffernüsse, Spekulatius, and gingerbread houses of course.

 Other must-try German Christmas cookies – aka Plätzchen – are:

-Nikolaus is a beloved tradition in Germany that takes place on December 6th.
+Saint Nicholas Day, known as Nikolaus, is a beloved tradition in Germany that takes place on 6th December.
 It is based on the celebration of Saint Nicholas, who is known as the patron saint of children and is often associated with gift-giving.

-Children leave out a boot with a wishlist for Nikolaus on the fifth of December.
-Nikolaus takes the wishlist and fills the boot with sweets and fruits in exchange.
+German children leave out a boot with a wishlist for Nikolaus on the fifth of December.
+St. Nicholas takes the wishlist and fills the boot of good children with sweets and fruits in exchange.
 His companions, Knecht Ruprecht or the Krampus, accompany him to discipline naughty children.

-During the Christmas season, Germans come together to sing carols in various settings, including homes, churches, schools, kindergartens, and Christmas markets.
+During Christmas time, Germans come together to sing Christmas songs in small villages and large cities, including homes, churches, town squares, schools, kindergartens, and Christmas markets.

-Popular German carols include “O Tannebaum,” “Stille Nacht” (Silent Night), and “Oh du fröhliche”.
+Popular German carols include “O Tannenbaum,” “Stille Nacht” (Silent Night), and “Oh du fröhliche”.

 Homes in Germany start to shine with festive decorations from the first Advent, while the Christmas tree is decorated later on Christmas Eve.
-Traditional decorations include wooden decor including nutcrackers (Nussknacker), Christmas angels (Weihnachtsengel), and hand-carved wooden nativity scenes (Weihnachtskrippe).
+Traditional decorations include wooden decor including nutcrackers (Nussknacker), Christmas angels (Weihnachtsengel), and a hand-carved wooden nativity scene (Weihnachtskrippe) including Maria, Joseph, and baby Jesus.

-Real Christmas trees (Weihnachtsbaum), often Nordmanntanne (Abies nordmanniana), are adorned on Christmas Eve with white lights, real candles, mouth-blown hand-painted baubles, and cherished wooden ornaments passed down through generations.
+Christmas fir trees (Weihnachtsbaum), often Nordmanntanne (Abies nordmanniana), are adorned on Christmas Eve with fairy lights, real candles, mouth-blown hand-painted baubles, and cherished wooden ornaments passed down through generations.
 These festive traditions capture the spirit of the season in Germany.

 7. Wichteln